Hamburger

 Permissible

 Criminal background checks are not prohibited but are discouraged by the labor authorities.
 There should be a strong need to justify such checks.
 In addition, conducting a criminal background check in Japan is difficult because records are not publicly available.
-Reference and education checks may be completed with consent, but third parties who receive such requests do not always cooperate.
+Reference and education checks may be completed with consent, but 3rd parties who receive such requests do not always cooperate.
 Some employers require a health check at hiring, but employers should not conduct HIV testing and gene diagnosis unless there is employee consent and a strong and legitimate reason to do so.

 Kenya